EssenceSentry/awesome-web-resources/README.md

 - [Deployd](https://deployd.com/)

-- [jsDelivr – A free, fast, and reliable Open Source CDN for npm & GitHub](https://www.jsdelivr.com/) – A free, fast, and reliable Open Source CDN for npm and GitHub with the largest network and best performance among all CDNs.
+- [jsDelivr – A free, fast, and reliable Open Source CDN for NPM & GitHub](https://www.jsdelivr.com/) – A free, fast, and reliable Open Source CDN for npm and GitHub with the largest network and best performance among all CDNs.
 Serving more than 40 billion requests per month.

 - [localhost.run – Instant localhost sharing](http://localhost.run/) – localhost.run – Instant localhost sharing.